RAFTING and HIKING the GRAND CANYON

 After an hour-plus float, Havasu is accessed via an eddy just above the rapid.
 After letting off passengers, the rafts are parked in a long line along the inside of the canyon.

 The Havasupai or “people of the blue-green water” are the only Native Americans still living within the Grand Canyon.
-They reside in this side canyon, a narrow oasis of green fields, red cliffs and exceptionally beautiful waterfalls.
+They reside in this side canyon, a narrow oasis of green fields, red cliffs and stunning waterfalls.
 Along with their close relatives, the Hualapai, believe they came into existence at Spirit Mountain west of the Grand Canyon.
-Historically, they farmed in the canyon during the summer growing corn, beans and squash using creek water for irrigation.
-After the August harvest, they moved to the high plateau south of the canyon hunting and gathering antelope, deer, bobcats, rabbits, turkeys, porcupine and seasonal plants.
+Historically, they farmed in the canyon during the summer, growing corn, beans and squash using creek water for irrigation.
+After the August harvest, they moved to the high plateau south of the canyon, where they hunted and gathered antelope, deer, bobcats, rabbits, turkeys, porcupines, and seasonal plants.

-Havasupai lands are adjacent to GC National Park.
+Havasupai lands are adjacent to the Grand Canyon National Park.
 The village, called Supai, has a small café, a tourist lodge, a post office, a school, a church, a clinic, a police station, and a general store.
-It is only accessible by foot on an 8-mile trail from the rim, horseback or helicopter.
+It is only accessible on foot, via an 8-mile trail from the rim, or by helicopter.

 After the village, reach the iconic twin Havasu Falls, then the campground and finally climb down through the travertine tunnels using chains to below the 200’ high Mooney Falls.

-Havasu is a huge drainage that often floods.
+Havasu is a large drainage area that frequently floods.
 This is such a popular hike in the summer that it is called “Havazoo”.
 The large creek has turquoise-blue water spilling over travertine ledges and inviting pools.
-There are 4 large waterfalls in the canyon.
+There are four large waterfalls in the canyon.

-It is 3½ miles to Beaver Falls and few river hikers go past as a Havasupai Tribal hiking permit is required.
-It is 6 miles to Mooney Falls and a long, difficult day.
+It is 3½ miles to Beaver Falls, and few river hikers go past as a Havasupai Tribal hiking permit is required.
+It is 6 miles to Mooney Falls, making for a long and challenging day.
 It is 8 miles to the twin Havasu Falls and the village of Supai.
-There are good trails and multiple crossings of the river.
-Navajo Falls, originally the uppermost waterfall, was bypassed in a flood and replaced by several cascades
+There are good trails and multiple river crossings.
+Navajo Falls, originally the uppermost waterfall, was bypassed in a flood and replaced by several cascades.

 On the return, float through the final canyon narrows near the river.